-Explore the full insider trade history of Western Midstream Partners, LP, a listed issuer based in United States.
-Shares are listed on US US, under the authority of SEC (Form 4).
-Operating in the Energy sector, Western Midstream Partners, LP has published 55 insider filings.
+Track the Western Midstream Partners, LP stock price and the full insider trade history of the company, a publicly traded company based in United States.
+Shares are quoted on US US, under the authority of SEC (Form 4).
+Operating in the Energy sector, Western Midstream Partners, LP has recorded 55 public disclosures.
 Market capitalisation: €18.1bn.
-The latest transaction was filed on 17 June 2022 — Acquisition.
+The latest transaction was filed on 17 June 2022 (Acquisition).
 Among the most active insiders: Bourne Robert W..
-All data is openly available.
+The full history is accessible without an account.

 25 of 55 declarations